Are you an introvert or an extrovert? Why do you define yourself as so? How does this personality trait affect the way you live, work, and interact?

 Introvert: "I consider myself an introvert, but sometimes my friends would say, 'Well, no, you talk, and when you’re in a group, you’re part of the conversation!'
 But typically, I am described as introverted."

 Extrovert: "They definitely describe me as an extrovert, because I don’t stop talking.
-People would characterize me as a pretty open person...for example, I can easily strike up an open conversation with a stranger."
+People would characterize me as a pretty open person...for example, I can easily strike up a conversation with a stranger."

 How long does it take for you to feel socially drained?